Mastodon Mastodon Mastodon Mastodon

 The Mindbox Connection

 The Burger King incident appears to be part of a larger attack affecting several companies.
-Notably, the children’s retail chain “Detsky Mir” (Children’s World) has also fallen victim to the same breach.
-The leaked data from Detsky Mir reportedly includes customer names, phone numbers, email addresses, and information about children, including names and birthdates.
+Reports also linked the same breach activity to the children’s retail chain “Detsky Mir” (Children’s World), where the exposed data reportedly included customer names, phone numbers, email addresses, and information about children, including names and birthdates.

 Expert Analysis

-DLBI founder Ashot Oganesyan has revealed to media outlets that the Burger King and Detsky Mir breaches are the work of a single hacker.
-According to Oganesyan, the attack occurred in August of this year, but the stolen data was not made public until recently.
-“Today, [the hacker] just snapped and uploaded it,” the expert stated, highlighting the unpredictable nature of data exposure following a breach.
+DLBI founder Ashot Oganesyan told media outlets that the Burger King and Detsky Mir breaches were likely the work of a single hacker.
+According to that account, the attack occurred in August, but the stolen data was not made public until later, underscoring the lag that can exist between compromise and public exposure.

 Leave a Comment